 In this tutorial, we'll use Node.JS Express with WebSocket, so be sure to install the latest version from here.
 We'll also be using Visual Studio Code, so run it as administrator so that the NPM commands will work in the terminal.

-In this blog, we will cover how to incorporate real-time data in a JavaScript spreadsheet following these steps:
+In this blog, we will cover how to use JavaScript real-time data in a spreadsheet following the steps below:

 - Set Up the Application